freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/pinmame/mechs.md

 - The *start position* - at which step the switch is enabled.
 - The *end position* - at which step the switch is disabled again.
-- The *switch number* - the number that is sent to the game while the switch is enabled.

 Those switches can also be defined as pulse switches, in which case the configuration becomes:

 - The *frequency* - how often the switch is pulsed.
 1 means at every position, 2 every 2nd position, etc.
-- The *pulse duration* - How many steps the switch is closed.
+- The *pulse duration* - During how many steps the switch is closed.
-- The *switch number* - the number that is sent to the game while the switch is enabled.

 ### Acceleration and Retardation